 A little bit of nervousness is a good thing – it keeps us alert and makes sure that we put in a little bit extra effort.
 But you shouldn’t stress too much.
 One easy way to feel confident with your exam summary, and improve it at the same time, is by using the massive amount of resources available online.

 A quick reminder – the priestly 11 (almost) never change

-Before we get to where to find these, and how to use them, I want to provide a short reminder that is worth keeping in mind – the laws creating the foundation for almost all of the priestly eleven subjects were created a long time ago.
+Before we get to where to find the online law notes, and how to use them, I want to provide a short reminder – the laws that make up almost all of the priestly eleven subjects were created a long time ago.
 This means that even notes that are a few years old can be very useful.

 Of course, you need to watch out for a few things, including:

 - Areas of law that have been overhauled by legislation.
 For example, the introduction of the uniform evidence laws.